laravel/docs/billing.md

 The first argument passed to the `newSubscription` method should be the name of the subscription.
 If your application only offers a single subscription, you might call this `default` or `primary`.
 The second argument is the specific plan the user is subscribing to.
 This value should correspond to the plan's price identifier in Stripe.

-The `create` method, which accepts [a Stripe payment method identifier](#storing-payment-methods) or Stripe `PaymentMethod` object, will begin the subscription as well as update your database with the customer ID and other relevant billing information.
+The `create` method, which accepts [a Stripe payment method identifier](#storing-payment-methods) or Stripe `PaymentMethod` object, will begin the subscription as well as update your database with the billable model's Stripe customer ID and other relevant billing information.

-> {note} Passing a payment method identifier directly to the `create()` subscription method will also automatically add it to the user's stored payment methods.
+> {note} Passing a payment method identifier directly to the `create` subscription method will also automatically add it to the user's stored payment methods.

 <a name="subscription-quantities"></a>
 #### Quantities

-If you would like to set a specific quantity for the plan when creating the subscription, you may use the `quantity` method:
+If you would like to set a specific [quantity](https://stripe.com/docs/billing/subscriptions/quantities) for the plan when creating the subscription, you should invoke the `quantity` method on the subscription builder before creating the subscription:

     $user->newSubscription('default', 'price_monthly')
          ->quantity(5)